openprov/ssi-consultancy/ProvJS/DevelopersGuide.md

 Update the Jasmine version from the 1.3.0 version that is currently bundled with ProvJS.

-Download desired Jasmine version e.g.
+Download desired Jasmine version.
+For example:

     $ mkdir tmp
     $ cd tmp